FantasticFiasco/action-update-license-year/README.md

 ### I want to update my license, but it isn't called `LICENSE`

-You have a license in your repository but it isn't called `LICENSE`.
+You have a license in your repository, but perhaps it isn't called `LICENSE`.
 Maybe it's called `LICENSE.md`?
-Then you'd configure the action accordingly.
+Then you'd have to configure the action accordingly.

 ```yaml
 steps: